got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 i saw ads 2755 and could split them easily, they were wide apart. the north one had barely a warmer color, and the other was not as blue as the main stars.

-pleiades set, then i switched to the orion nebula just to look at it before going inside. the nebula was bright and fuller thanks to dark adaptation. i went south to iota orionis and could barely see two stars, a brighter one and then a fainter star with a bit of distance in between. the second was very faint, i switched to the 9 kellner and i almost couldnt see it, because of fogging and the less light coming in.
+pleiades set, then i switched to the orion nebula just to look at it before going inside. the nebula was bright and fuller from the dark adapting. i went south to iota orionis and could barely see two stars, a brighter one and then a fainter star with a bit of distance in between. the second was very faint, i switched to the 9 kellner and i almost couldnt see it, because of fogging and the less light coming in. after reading up on iota, it seems there is a third star, i guess i just saw the a and c stars.

 averted vision in orion - march 18th